 Vicinity Energy centrally produces and distributes steam, hot water, and chilled water to over 230 million square feet of building space nationwide.
 To offer cost-competitive, renewable thermal energy to its customers, Vicinity will leverage and build upon its existing infrastructure, including its extensive network of underground pipes, electric substations, and transmission lines, which are notoriously hard to site and permit.
-Further, Vicinity has access to wholesale, renewable power through the electric grid versus commercial buildings that purchase retail power, typically 2 to 3 times more expensive.
+Further, Vicinity has access to renewable power through the electric grid versus commercial buildings that purchase retail power, typically 2 to 3 times more expensive.
 Coupling the existing infrastructure with favorable pricing, Vicinity’s innovative approach to electrifying its operations will provide customers with a cost-effective decarbonization tool to meet sustainability goals without expensive onsite retrofits or significant capital investments.

 Vicinity’s first electric asset will enter service in late 2024.
 At that time, the company will procure electricity from renewable, carbon-free energy sources such as wind, solar, and hydro to generate eSteam™.

 By electrifying its operations and offering renewable thermal, eSteam™’s benefits include:

 - The ability to leverage district energy with guaranteed carbon-free emissions